-The loading capacity for Threecornered Pond is set at 183 kg TP/yr (see page 30 TMDL report).
-The loading capacity is set to protect water quality and support uses during critical conditions which occur during the summer season when environmental conditions (e.g., higher temperatures, increased light intensity, etc.) are most favorable for aquatic plant growth (page 31 TMDL report).
+The loading capacity for Annabessacook Lake is set at 2,485 kg TP/yr (see pages 30 and 34 TMDL report), based on a target goal of 15 ppb.
+The loading capacity is set to protect water quality and support uses during critical conditions which occur during the summer season when environmental conditions (e.g., higher temperatures, increased light intensity, etc.) are most favorable for aquatic plant growth (page 35 TMDL report).

-ME DEP links water quality to phosphorus loading by (1) picking a target in-lake phosphorus level, based on historic state-wide and in-lake water quality data, (2) using an empirical phosphorus retention model, calibrated to in-lake phosphorus concentration data, to determine the pollutant loading corresponding to the desired water quality in the lake, and (3) comparing the loading target to existing phosphorus loadings estimated by applying phosphorus export coefficients to land area with specified land uses (Table 3 page 28 TMDL report).
+ME DEP links water quality to phosphorus loading by:

+- 6. picking a target in-lake phosphorus level, based on historic state-wide and in-lake water quality data (page 30 TMDL report), - 7. using an empirical phosphorus retention model, calibrated to in-lake phosphorus concentration data, to determine the pollutant loading corresponding to the desired water quality in the lake (see pages 34-35 TMDL report), and - 8. comparing the loading target to existing phosphorus loadings estimated by applying phosphorus export coefficients to land area with specified land uses (see Table 3 page 31 TMDL report).

 These analytical methods are widely recognized as appropriate for lake TMDL development.

-ME DEP explains that, "In some cases (primarily roads and shoreline residential) selected phosphorus loading coefficients were reduced to account for the estimated bioavailability of the soil runoff sources according to available literature" and "to better account for algal available-P export values" (page 29 TMDL report).
-The necessary adjustments in phosphorus load coefficients do not alter the overall conclusions and recommendations of the TMDL report and implementation plan.
+ME DEP explains that selected phosphorus loading coefficients in Table 3 (primarily for roads and residential land use) "were reduced (from total P values) to account for the estimated bioavailability of the soil runoff sources according to available literature" (page 32 TMDL report).